top of page

 FAQ - Test Information & Timing

-All juniors who have completed Algebra II should consider using the August SAT leading up to their junior year and/or the October test during their junior year as a first testing option.
+All juniors who have completed Algebra II should consider using the August SAT leading up to their junior year.
+Alternately, they could use the September or October test during their junior year as a first testing option.
 This allows sufficient time to determine any areas that need extra emphasis prior to other test dates (Nov/Dec/Mar/May/June).
-Exception for athletes: if possible, avoid test dates that correspond to major athletic commitments.
-Parents should always plan around all students' busy spring activities and the need for taking subject tests.
+There may be an exception for athletes: if possible, avoid test dates that correspond to major athletic commitments.
+Parents should always plan around all students' busy spring schedules and the AP testing (normally occurs in May).
 For the ACT, juniors should consider beginning with the September and/or October test of their junior year.
-The ACT offers the TIR (Test Information Release) for some test dates.
+The ACT offers the "ACT My Answer Key" (formerly the Test Information Release) for some test dates.
 This is a report that provides the test questions, correct answers, and student answers.
 This is a valuable resource in evaluating specific areas needing focus/review.

 03 /